FirstSliceOfpi/LastSliceOfPi/README.md

 * Tyrone Moore

 ### Jar
-If you want to run the JAR, it it located in the branch 'make_a_jar', and requires Java 15+ in it's compiled jar form.
+If you want to run the JAR, it requires Java 11+ in it's compiled jar form.